zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "Longevity is a fleeting moment that lasts forever."
+> "Be brave to stand for what you believe in even if you stand alone."
 >
-> — Vidal Sassoon
+> — Roy T. Bennett
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch